 There’s never a good time to be without hot water.
-Many of your daily routines like showering, laundry, and dish-washing require plenty of hot water.
+Many of your daily routines like showering and laundry require plenty of hot water.
 It can be an incredibly uncomfortable experience when icy cold water is all you get from your pipes.

 You may wonder, “how long does a water heater last?” or “can this be repaired, or will I need a replacement water heater?”
 If you want to avoid an extensive water heater repair or a total water heater replacement, keep your eyes out for these symptoms of problems.